 - How do you receive your Financial Aid?
 Using your aid after it has been awarded is simple.
 The Financial Aid office applies the funds to your account, paying your tuition and allowing you to use any excess in the bookstore.
+Starting in 2019-2020 the student must accept their loan offer in their MyBackpack order for the loan to be included in their award package.
 Still have questions?
 Try the disbursement of funds page.

 - If you fail, stop attending, or withdraw from your classes, you may owe a portion of your award back.
 This is called a Return of Funds.